 Support Vermont Humanities

-By giving to the Vermont Humanities Council, you support education for people of all ages through:
+By giving to Vermont Humanities, you support education for people of all ages through:

 - Early literacy programs for parents and childcare providers

 - Lectures at libraries around the state including First Wednesdays and Speakers Bureau

 - Reading and Discussion programs in libraries, community centers, and even in Vermont’s correctional facilities.

 The Vermont Humanities Council is a private, nonprofit 501(c)(3) organization.
 Gifts to the Council are tax-deductible to the fullest extent allowed by law.

 Stories about some of our supporters